At Folsom State Prison, incarcerated CALPIA participants found themselves coming to the aid of manager Jeff Snoozy.

 Soon after, Sgt.
 A. Frankina responded to Snoozy’s office, where he saw Williams kneeling next to him.
 With the extreme pain in Snoozy’s back and chest, Williams kept him comfortable until help got there.

-“I am very grateful to the incarcerated individuals that came to my aid.
-Digital Services is very remote and without their help, there is a good chance that I would not be here today,” said Snoozy.
-“I’m lucky they responded and I’m lucky they were there.”
+“I am very grateful to the incarcerated individuals who came to my aid.
+Digital Services is very remote and without their help, there is a good chance I would not be here today,” said Snoozy.
+“I’m lucky they responded and I’m also lucky they were there.”

 When Folsom State Prison Fire arrived at the scene, Williams calmly relayed all pertinent medical information and observations to the Fire Captain.